 The current planning controls for the Town Centre were set and adopted by Council and came into effect in 2010 as Penrith Local Environmental Plan 2010 (LEP 2010) and Penrith Development Control Plan 2014.
 These documents underpin the Strategy with a mixed use business zone (B4 Mixed Use) applying over all of the Town Centre.
 This zone permits a variety of commercial, retail and residential uses.
 The documents also control the future built form and urban design of the Town Centre.

 There is currently significant interest in developing sites in and around the Town Centre.
-These development proposals are generally consistent with the Strategy and include mixed use and high-density residential developments and the redevelopment of the 2 existing shopping centres.
+These development proposals are generally consistent with the Strategy and include mixed use and high-density residential developments and the redevelopment of the two (2) existing shopping centres.

 The Kingswood Pedestrian Lighting Strategy promotes pedestrian safety, amenity, way finding and enhances peoples’ experience of the Kingswood Traders Precinct at night.